researchgrunt/ResearchGrunt.github.io/_pages/about.md

 About me
 ======
-Li Haodong currently serves as a assistant professor at the School of Computer Science and Engineering, Northeastern University.
-His research interests include Industrial Internet, Industrial Big Data Analytics, and Industrial Large Models.
-He received his Ph.D. in Computer Science and Engineering from Northeastern University in 2025, during which he was jointly cultivated at BMW Brilliance Automotive Group.
-He has published extensively in prestigious journals, including IEEE Transactions on Consumer Electronics, ACM Transactions on Internet Technology, Advanced Engineering Informatics, Computers in Industry, and Journal of Low Frequency Noise, Vibration and Active Control.
+I am currently serves as a assistant professor at the School of Computer Science and Engineering, Northeastern University.
+I received my Ph.D. in Computer Science and Engineering from Northeastern University in 2025, supervised by [Prof. Xingwei Wang](http://www.cse.neu.edu.cn/2019/0312/c6641a157530/page.htm), during which I was jointly cultivated at BMW Brilliance Automotive Group.

+My research interests include Industrial Internet, Industrial Big Data Analytics, and Industrial Large Models.
+I have published extensively in prestigious journals, including IEEE Transactions on Consumer Electronics, ACM Transactions on Internet Technology, Advanced Engineering Informatics, Computers in Industry, and Journal of Low Frequency Noise, Vibration and Active Control.

 Research Interest
 ======